logansherlock/GymPages/README.md

 Copy & paste the respective commands for your system

 ## Assumptions & Prerequisites

-- Git installed and setup on their system
+- Git already installed and setup

 - MySQL server is already installed and set up with a username and password